What holidays are domestic helpers entitled to? Statutory, public holidays, rest days and annual leave

-- The third day of Lunar New Year, 27 January
+- The second day of Lunar New Year: 13 February

-- Chinese Winter Solstice Festival, 21 December or Christmas Day, 25 December (at the option of the employer): 21 December or 25 December
+- Chinese Winter Solstice Festival or Christmas Day (at the option of the employer): 21 December or 25 December

 In addition to the statutory holidays, Hong Kong has five public holidays which are: Good Friday, Easter Saturday, Easter Monday, Buddha’s Birthday and Boxing Day (December 26).
 Some employers choose to give these days off too but it is not a legal requirement.

 Are domestic helpers entitled to statutory holidays if they have been working for less than 3 months?

 Yes, domestic helpers are entitled to statutory holidays regardless of their work duration.
 Employers must give domestic helpers the day off even if they have been working for less than 3 months.
 However, legally employers are not required to pay salary for the holiday until after the first 3 months of service.

 Can I ask a domestic helper to work on statutory holidays?

 Yes, you can, but if a domestic helper works on a statutory holiday you must give an alternative day off within 60 days.
 You must also give a minimum of 48 hours notice to your domestic helper.